Advancement is the process by which youth members of the Boy Scouts of America progress from rank to rank.

 Advancement is simply a means to an end, not an end in itself.
 It is one of several methods designed to help unit leadership carry out the aims and mission of the Boy Scouts of America.
 See the inside front cover for text of the aims and mission.

 Everything done to advance—to earn ranks and other awards and recognition—is designed to educate or to otherwise expand horizons.
 Members learn and develop according to a standard.
-This is the case from the time a member joins, and then moves through, the programs of Cub Scouting, Boy Scouting, Varsity Scouting, and Venturing or Sea Scouts.
+This is the case from the time a member joins, and then moves through, the programs of Cub Scouting, Scouts BSA, and Venturing or Sea Scouts.

 Experiential learning is the key: Exciting and meaningful activities are offered, and education happens.
 Learning comes from doing.
 For example, youth may read about first aid, hear it discussed, and watch others administer it, but they will not learn it until they practice it.
 Rushing a Scout through requirements to obtain a badge is not the goal.
 Advancement should be a natural outcome of a well-rounded unit program, rich in opportunities to work toward the ranks.

 It is important to note, as with any educational opportunity, a rank or award is not the end of the learning process.
 In Scouting, after a requirement has been passed, the Scout is placed in practical situations that build retention through repeated use of skills.
-For example, he plays games that feature the skills, teaches other Scouts, and perhaps practices them in “real-life” outdoor experiences.
+For example, the youth plays games that feature the skills, teaches other Scouts, and perhaps practices the skills in “real-life” outdoor experiences.
 A well-rounded and strong unit program takes advantage of these kinds of opportunities, using them to improve retention through practical application.

 Scouting skills—what a young person learns to do—are important, but not as important as the primary goal of personal growth achieved through participating in a unit program.
 The concern is for total, well-rounded development.
 Age-appropriate surmountable hurdles are placed before members, and as they face these challenges they learn about themselves and gain confidence.

 Learning Scout skills and concepts through active participation is a vehicle for personal growth, but it is not the primary goal.
 For example, learning how to tie a knot, plan a menu, swim, or administer first aid may turn out to be critical in one’s life, but they are secondary to the goal of personal growth that comes with learning.
-As a Scout learns a skill and then is tested on it, and reviewed and recognized, he develops confidence.
-He comes to realize he can learn and do other similar things.
+As Scouts learn skills and are tested on them, and then reviewed and recognized, they develop confidence.
+They come to realize they can learn and do other similar things.
 The retention of Scouting skills and knowledge is important, of course; but for retention to take place, it will be because Scouting skills and knowledge are used in our programs.

 For more about these and the other methods of Scouting, see the leader manuals specific to each program.